 Update (July 7, 2015): I-band coverage of QX Pup by AAVSO observers since 2010 clearly shows that the period given in the 4th Edition of the GCVS of 648: days is incorrect.
-A phase plot by Sebastián Otero of these data shows that the period of QX Pup is 551 days.
+A phase plot by Sebastián Otero of these data shows that the period of QX Pup in Ic is 551 days.

 The Field of QX Pup